Wake Forest University: Women's field hockey

 Recent athletic honors include three consecutive NCAA field hockey national championships in 2002, 2003, and 2004 under Head Coach Jennifer Averill.
 In 2005, the Deacs were defeated in the semifinal round by Duke University, and in the 2006 championship game by the University of Maryland.

 Men's & women's Golf

 Wake Forest has had several successful golf teams, with its men's team winning national championships in 1974, 1975, and 1986, while its women's team won its first championship in 2023.
-Several well-known players include Jay Haas, Billy Andrade, Gary Hallberg, Robert Wrenn, Scott Hoch, Bill Haas, Will Zalatoris, Cameron Young, Laura Diaz, Ólafía Þórunn Kristinsdóttir, Jennifer Kupcho, Cheyenne Woods, and majors champions Arnold Palmer, Lanny Wadkins, Darren Clarke, Curtis Strange, and Webb Simpson.
+Several well-known players include Jay Haas, Billy Andrade, Gary Hallberg, Scott Hoch, Bill Haas, Will Zalatoris, Cameron Young, Laura Diaz, Ólafía Þórunn Kristinsdóttir, Jennifer Kupcho, Cheyenne Woods, and majors champions Arnold Palmer, Lanny Wadkins, Darren Clarke, Curtis Strange, and Webb Simpson.

 Soccer

 Wake Forest is a consistent national title contender in men's soccer.
 In recent years several players from the program have played professionally in Major League Soccer, including Brian Carroll, Will Hesmer, Justin Moose, Michael Parkhurst, Pat Phelan, James Riley, Scott Sealy, Matt Taylor, and Wells Thompson.
 In 2006 the team advanced to the final four of the NCAA tournament where they were defeated in a penalty kick shootout by UC Santa Barbara.
 They captured the 2007 NCAA Men's Soccer Championship defeating Ohio State 2–1, with the winning goal scored by Zack Schilawski.
 The Demon Deacons returned to the final four of the 2009 Division I Men's College Cup, losing to Virginia 2–1 in overtime in the semifinals.
 The Demon Deacons reached the NCAA Championship game again in 2016, losing to Stanford in the College Cup Championship.